japa/japa.dev/content/runner/plugins/run-failed-tests.md

+---
+title: Run failed tests
+description: A plugin to run only failed tests on subsequent runs
+ogImage: run-failed-tests.jpeg
+---

 # Run failed tests
 The `@japa/run-failed-tests` plugin allows you to run only failed tests on subsequent runs.
 Here's how the plugin works under the hood.